MatthewJJWells/WCL/README.md

 cd WCL
 ```

-2. Inside the project's root directory, create a .env file for your IP address and desired port number:
+2. Inside the project's root directory, create a .env file for your blizzard authorization key that you will need to obtain from [Blizzard](https://develop.battle.net/):

 ```
 REACT_APP_AUTH_KEY=blizzard-authorization-key